 Built-in Kit

-These two nodes serve a very important purpose: they communicate the API (or "shape") of the board.
+These two components serve a very important purpose: they communicate the API (or "shape") of the board.
 While it is definitely convenient in itself, it becomes super-important when we start composing graphs.

 The input and output represent, respectively, the beginning and the end of work within a board.
 Every job begins with an intake of some source material and produces a deliverable.
 The "input" and "output" components signify those moments.
 The "input" component is the place where the job begins, and the "output" component (or components, depending on the job) is where it ends.